lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 Welsh compound—from *back* (little) and *cammon* (battle).

-Strutt and Bishop Kennett on their sides, however, furnish deductions to seemingly prove its derivation from the Anglo- Saxon "bac" (back) and "gamone" a game—*i.e.*, "a game where players are expected to be sent back."
+Strutt and Bishop Kennett on their sides, however, furnish deductions to seemingly prove its derivation from the Anglo-Saxon "bac" (back) and "gamone" a game—*i.e.*, "a game where players are expected to be sent back."

 The backgammon games, of which there seem to be so many